I'm a member

 Printer Friendly Version

-DESCRIPTIONA kidney transplant involves the surgical removal of a kidney from a living related donor or cadaver donor into a recipient.
+DESCRIPTIONA kidney transplant involves the surgical removal of a kidney from cadaver, living-related, or living-unrelated donor and transplantation into the recipient.

 POLICYNo benefits will be provided for a covered transplant procedure unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.